Techtonica/curriculum/command-line/command-line-advanced.md

 	echo dim sum >> foods.txt
 	echo an apple >> foods.txt

-Edit lunch.sh to use this file
+Edit lunch to use this file

 	#!/bin/bash